One of the most cherished sites in the United States and a timeless representation of liberty and freedom is the Statue of Liberty.

 How to Visit the Statue of Liberty’s Crown

-Get ticket to Lady Liberty’s 80-meter-tall crown for the ultimate Statue of Liberty experience.
+Get a ticket to Lady Liberty’s 80-meter-tall crown for the ultimate Statue of Liberty experience.
 It is the highest point on the monument that can be reached and provides expansive vistas over Brooklyn, New Jersey, and Lower Manhattan.

 There are very few tickets available for Crown.
-There are just few hundred available each day, and they usually sell out months in advance throughout the summer and on holidays.
-Each order may only have maximum of four tickets reserved.
+There are just a few hundred available each day, and they usually sell out months in advance throughout the summer and on holidays.
+Each order may only have a maximum of four tickets reserved.
 Those that visit the crown have to be physically capable of climbing the 377 steps.
 Youngsters need to be 1.2 meters tall or taller.

 Going to the Liberty Island Museum and Pedestal

-Liberty Island Museum and the pedestal are accessible with crown ticket.
+Liberty Island Museum and the pedestal are accessible with a crown ticket.
 If you are unable to obtain seats for the crown, you might still be able to purchase tickets for the pedestal and museum.
-(And at Statue Cruises ticket booths, few pedestal tickets are made available every day.)
+(And at Statue Cruises ticket booths, a few pedestal tickets are made available every day.)

 The 47-meter-high pedestal, which is reachable by elevator and sits right beneath Lady Liberty’s feet, provides lovely views of Ellis Island, Lower Manhattan, and New Jersey.
-Willis advises allotting minimum of half an hour for the museum, which delves into the statue’s past and its changing significance.
+Willis advises allotting a minimum of half an hour for the museum, which delves into the statue’s past and its changing significance.

 Lastly, grounds-only tickets are typically accessible even in the event that pedestal tickets aren’t.
 Willis suggests taking long walks on the public promenades that border Ellis and Liberty islands.
 “You get breathtaking views,” he remarks.